mandofever78/VagYoLarAng/README.md

     2. Generator-Angular
     3. Generator-Karma
 6. Then Laravel is installed in /var/www/laravel
-7. Finally, apache is configured (and restarted) with the /puppet/template/vhost file to which also creates an alias for the laravel api backend routes reachable using "/lvl"
+7. Apache is configured (and restarted) with the /puppet/template/vhost file to which also creates an alias for the laravel api backend routes reachable using "/lvl"
+8. Finally, custom .bash_profile and .bash_aliases are added to the box.

 ### Configure angular

-Once everything is downloaded and puppet is done running, you can log in to the VM and start the server, then run these commands: ("front" is a custom alias pointing to the Angular application root[/var/www/angular].
-Using "back" aliases to the Laravel root[/var/www/laravel].)
+Once everything is downloaded and puppet is done running, you can log in to the VM and start the server, then run these commands:

         $ vagrant ssh
-        $ front
+        $ cd /var/www/angular (or 'front')
         $ yo angular //select desired options
-        $ yo karma //for grunt testing
+        $ yo karma //IMPORTANT: Enter 'No' when prompted to overwrite karma.conf
         $ npm install
         $ bower install

         Edit /var/www/angular/Gruntfile.js ~line 71 from 'localhost' to '0.0.0.0'

+**SHORTCUTS:** 'front' is a custom alias pointing to the Angular application root[/var/www/angular], 'back' aliases to the Laravel root[/var/www/laravel].

 ### View the Angular Project

         Run "grunt serve" to view (or 'gs')